-- Data handling and interpretation from a wide variety of sources
+Data handling and interpretation from a wide variety of data sources.

 Partners and collaboration (including CASE)

-Students should have an interest in earth system processes, and enthusiasm for learning new proxies and their application in palaeoclimate.
-The student will join a well-established team researching palaeoenvironmental change at the Open University and Exeter University.
+Students should have a strong background in paleoclimate and enthusiasm for geochemistry.
+Experience of labwork and knowledge of organic geochemistry is highly desirable.
+The student will join a well-established team researching paleoenvironmental change at the Open University.

 If you would like further information please contact Marcus Badger using the information above.

 Applications should include: